murisimov/pixel-monitoring/README.md

 ---
 ##### Installation
   - `sudo apt-get -y install build-essential mpg321 xdg-utils`
-  - `pip install -r requirements.txt`
+  - Install right into system (not recommended): `pip install -r requirements.txt`
+  - Install into virtualenv: `bash install.sh 3.5 ~/.envs`, where `3.5` and `~/.envs` are python version and virtualenvs directory.
+These are default values and args are optional